Codamic/hellhound/docs/systems/Components.md

 # HellHound Components
-A **Component** is a tiny framework for managing the lifecycle, dependencies and dataflow of software components which have runtime state.
+A **Component** is a datastructure to managing the lifecycle, dependencies and dataflow of a program.

 A component is similar in spirit to the definition of an object in Object-Oriented Programming.
 This does not alter the primacy of pure functions and immutable data structures in Clojure as